What Is the Typical Age of Onset for Schizophrenia?

 Another issue is that many of the changes leading up to schizophrenia, called the prodome, can mirror other normal life changes.
 For example, a teen who's developing the illness might drop his group of friends and take up with new ones.
 He may also have trouble sleeping or suddenly start coming home with poor grades.

 Some research suggests that if a doctor strongly thinks someone is getting the disorder while still in this early phase, low doses of antipsychotic medication might delay it.
 More studies need to be done to know whether these drugs work for young people at risk for the disease.
 Cognitive behavioral therapy, family therapy, and social skills training appear to have clearer benefits for them, at least in the short term, when used early on.
+Learn more about the prodrome phase of schizophrenia.

 How Many People Have Schizophrenia?